Qiskit/documentation/scripts/tutorial-uploader/README.md

   3. Create a new user with the "Content creator admin" role and generate a new static token.
 Copy the token to your clipboard.
 Then click the tick on the top-right of the page to save the user.
-  4. To test the script in this repo, export the following envrionment variables.
+  4. To test the script in this repo, export the following environment variables.
      ```
      export LEARNING_API_URL=http://0.0.0.0:8055